harrywang/harrywang.github.io/_posts/2023-02-18-finetune-sd.md

 You can find other examples to run LoRA fine-tuning using other datasets [here](https://github.com/harrywang/finetune-sd) and examples to run DreamBooth without LoRA as well.

-However, I have not been able to train a good model on faces (Miss Dong dataset) yet.
 I also have not experimented with different settings on learning rates, prior preservation, schedulers, and text encoder found [here](https://huggingface.co/blog/dreambooth), which seem to be quite effective on face fine-tuning.

 ## Convert Diffusers LoRA Weights for Automatic1111 WebUI